dmarcoux/exercism-elixir/README.md

 rename 's/-/_/g' apps/*
 ```

+_This command is part of the `standardize_exercises` bash function in the
+development environment._

 ## Pending Tests

 Some exercises have pending tests and I prefer to run all of them without having